-Rounding out the VAIO family of vape pens and box mods is the new VaporFi VAIO Mini, which is VaporFi’s interpretation on the compact, AIO, pod mod-style of device that is ultra-compact, and perfect for portability.
+Rounding out the VAIO family of vape pens and box mods is the new VaporFi VAIO Mini, (insert here) a hand-held, starter kit device, which is VaporFi’s interpretation on the compact, AIO, pod mod-style of device that is ultra-compact, and perfect for portability.
 We’ve seen a lot of devices like the VAIO Mini, which are minuscule, but work great to produce a satisfying mouth-to-lung vaping experience.

 The VAIO Mini does differ from some of the more simpler devices like the Envii FITT or the Kimsun Smart 4R, which were much easier to use and operate since all you had to do was fill up the e-juice tank and start vaping.